Tortures of the

 Once it was a chameleon, that most charming of lizards, as big as my

-extended hand who thought he could fool me by moving forward and
+extended hand without his tail.
+He thought he could fool me by moving forward and

 back at every step, imitating the random movement of grass blown by the